weleoka/soa-g2-mock-services/README.md

 `localhost:8282/modul` is identical to `localhost:8282/epok/modul`.

 # Docker perticulars/perculiarities
 The following section looks at how the Docker build process is optimised.

-## NPM package.json and package-lock.json
+## NPM package.json package-lock.json and node_modules
 The files `package.json` and `package-lock.json` are copied into the image before the project files as this way the Docker layer caching will work.
 If none of the dependencies have changed then `npm install` will not have to run.

 Due to the one way nature of the Dockerfile build process the resulting `package-lock.json` will not be saved to host.
 It's recommended after building the image to copy the file from container to host using `docker cp nodemocks:/home/node/app/package-lock.json ./`.
 See more in the Todo note below.

+See note below on `node_modules` folder.

 ## NPM node_modules folder and saving on downloads
-The build and running process of the container will mean that the node dependencies will only exist in a layer of the docker build cache.
-In order for not all the dependencies to be re-downloaded when package.json changes we should copy out the `./node_modules` (after `npm install`) directory to host.
-On subsequent builds this directory can be copied into the image, and only the dependencies which have changed will be replaed.
-The command for doing this after a successfull image build process and container running is: `docker cp nodemocks:/home/node/app/node_modules ./`.
-See more in the Todo note below.
+The build and running process of the container will mean that the node dependencies will usually only exist in a layer of the docker build cache.
+In order for not all the dependencies to be re-downloaded when package.json changes we should copy out the `./node_modules` (after `npm install`) and save to host.
+On subsequent builds this directory can be copied into the image, thus only the dependencies which have changed will be replaced.

-This section is also the reason why `node_modules` is allowed in repository but not it's contents.
-This will allow the Dockerfile build process not to fail.

-## Todo: volumes, named volumes and saving data to host from the build process
-alternative would perhaps be to run the container with a volume, however as these are mounted after the build process they will blank out the relevant files/folders in the container.
-There is the possibility to exploit the mounting order of volumes Vs. named volumes and thus get the files back to host in a hacked way.
-Currently the solution is to manually run the suggested commands and save the `package-lock.json` or `/node_modules` to the project repository that way.
-Note that only `package-lock.json` is tracked by VCS, not the `/node_modules` folder of course.
+Due to this being done with volumes the easiest and best way is with the wrapper/parent repo's docker-compose.yml.
+Run the service `docker-compose up --build nodemocks` and it will take care of saving the node_modules to host.
+The first time running you would have to create the `node_modules` folder in the `soa-g2-mock-services` repository.

 # Main dependencies